 Learn how to make nutritious and comforting Sweet Potato Teething Biscuits for baby with this easy method.
-These baby rusks are soft and a great for babies 6+ months.
+These baby rusks are soft and a great for babies 6 months and up.

 stack-of-teething-biscuits-on-table